Joe Brinkman: Uniform and number

 Brinkman wore uniform number 15 from the year the AL adopted uniform numbers in 1980, and kept the number when MLB took over supervision of a combined umpiring staff in 2000.
 He was one of the last active umpires to have worn the red blazers that were part of the AL's umpiring uniforms from 1973 through 1979.
 (Derryl Cousins was the last remaining umpire to have worn the blazer; he retired in 2012.)
 Brinkman likened the red coats to making AL umpires look like "a bunch of Captain Kangaroos" in cold weather.
 When Brinkman retired, he was the last active umpire to have used the outside chest protector, which was required for AL umpires through the 1974 season.
 The league made new umpires wear the inside chest protector starting in 1977.
 Brinkman was not the last umpire to wear the "balloon" protector, having switched to the inside protector in 1980.
 Bill Kunkel and Jerry Neudecker were the last umpires to use the "balloon" protector.
-Neither made the switch, with Kunkel succumbing to cancer early in the 1985 season, and Neudecker retiring after the 1985 season.
+Neither made the switch, with Kunkel succumbing to cancer early in the 1985 season (Kunkel worked his last game in August 1984), and Neudecker retiring after the 1985 season.

 Brinkman was the last active umpire to have worked in the American League prior to the establishment of the Designated Hitter for the 1973 season.
 He came up for three games late in the 1972 season, before joining the AL staff full-time in 1973.

 Brinkman ran the Joe Brinkman Umpire's School, which he had purchased from retired Major League Umpire Bill Kinnamon.
 Brinkman sold this to fellow AL umpire Jim Evans in the late 1990s.
 Brinkman was prominent in union affairs for both the Major League Umpire's Association and the newly formed World Umpire's Association (having served as the organization’s first Vice President).

 Brinkman was the left field umpire for Game 5 of the 1995 American League Division Series between the Seattle Mariners and the New York Yankees, meaning he was the umpire who officially ruled Edgar Martinez's famous double a fair ball.
 Brinkman was also the home plate umpire for Game 6 of the 1995 World Series between the Cleveland Indians and the Atlanta Braves.